How do I choose the right light color?

 RGB Full color

-The choice you make for the colour temperature of the LED lighting depends on the purpose of the space where the light is placed.
+The choice you make for the color temperature of the LED lighting depends on the purpose of the space where the light is placed.
 By this, we mean the purpose for which the light is used.
-Is the space used for work or for relaxation?
+Is the space used for work or relaxation?
 It may be that work is done during the day and relaxation in the evening.
-The type of work also influences the right colour temperature.
+The type of work also influences the right color temperature.

 If the space is used for relaxation, it is best to use a warm white light color.
-This can range between 2200K and 3000K.
-Where 2200K has a more orange glow and 3000K is somewhat brighter.
+This can vary between 2200K and 3000K.
+Where 2200K has a more orange glow and 3000K is a bit brighter.
 Think of use at home in the living room or bedroom.
-But also for business lighting in, for example, restaurants and cafés where you want to make your guests feel comfortable.
+But also for commercial lighting in, for example, restaurants and cafes where you want your guests to feel comfortable.
 Also in shops, hotel rooms, or outdoor lighting for terraces and gardens.

-In, for example, office spaces, receptions, museums, schools, libraries, sports halls, and waiting rooms, good visibility and focus but also a pleasant atmosphere are desired; here a neutral white light color of 4000K fits well.
-Neutral white corresponds most closely to bright, sunny daylight.
+In, for example, office spaces, receptions, museums, schools, libraries, sports halls, and waiting rooms, good visibility and focus but also a pleasant atmosphere are desired.
+Here, a neutral white light color of 4000K fits well.
+Neutral white most closely resembles bright, sunny daylight.

 Cool White

-If good visibility and extreme concentration are needed in, for example, dental practices, beauty salons, hospitals, or laboratories, a cool white light color of 6000K is more suitable.
+If good visibility and extreme concentration are needed in, for example, dental practices, beauty salons, hospitals, or laboratories, then a cool white light color of 6000K fits better.
 This light color is also best suited for highlighting and color rendering of objects and people.
-This is because this light color most closely matches very bright (cloudy) daylight.
-This is also perfect for hobby rooms, studios, or work sheds and garages.
+This is because this light color most closely resembles very bright (cloudy) daylight.
+This is therefore also perfect for hobby rooms, studios, or work sheds and garages.

 What is CCT?

 CCT stands for Color Changing Temperature.
-Simply put, it is the adjustment of the colour temperature.
-With LED lighting with CCT, you can adjust the colour temperature yourself.
+Simply put, it is the adjustment of the color temperature.
+With LED lighting with CCT, you can adjust the color temperature yourself.
 Generally, this ranges from 2700K Warm white to 6500K Cool White.
-This way you can set the lamps as you want and change them at any time if needed.
+This way, you can set the lamps as you want and change them at any time if needed.

 What is RGB+CCT?

-Warm white light, on the other hand, has little effect on melatonin release.
-It is therefore not recommended to use this kind of light for workspaces such as offices or classrooms, as this light causes fatigue.
-In the evening, this can have a beneficial effect on relaxing and naturally becoming tired.
+Warm white light, on the other hand, has little effect on melatonin production.
+It is therefore not recommended to use this type of light for workspaces such as offices or classrooms, as this light causes fatigue.
+In the evening, however, it can have a beneficial effect on relaxing and naturally becoming tired.